 ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on many factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 232,340 women in the United States will be diagnosed with invasive breast cancer, and 64,640 women will be diagnosed with in situ breast cancer.
-An estimated 2,240 men in the United States will be diagnosed with breast cancer.
+More women are diagnosed with breast cancer than any other cancer.
+This year, an estimated 246, 660 women in the United States will be diagnosed with invasive breast cancer, and 61,000 women will be diagnosed with in situ breast cancer.
+An estimated 2,600 men in the United States will be diagnosed with breast cancer.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2013, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) database.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2016, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) database.

 The next section in this guide is Medical Illustrations .
 It offers drawings of body parts often affected by this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.